F1 (video game series): F1 2013 (2013)

-F1 2013 is the sixth video game by Codemasters based on the Formula One World Championship that was developed by Codemasters.
-It was initially released on 4 October 2013 on Microsoft Windows, PlayStation 3 and Xbox 360, with a Mac OS X version by Feral Interactive to follow in early 2014.
+F1 2013 was the sixth video game by Codemasters based on the Formula One World Championship that was developed by Codemasters.
+It was initially released on 4 October 2013 for Microsoft Windows, PlayStation 3 and Xbox 360, with a Mac OS X version by Feral Interactive to follow in early 2014.

 F1 2014 (2014)

-F1 2014 features new hybrid-powered cars introduced in the 2014 season.
+F1 2014 featured new hybrid-powered cars introduced in the 2014 season.
 It was the last game in the series released for seventh generation of video game consoles Xbox 360 and PlayStation 3.

 F1 2015 (2015)

-F1 2015 is the first game of the franchise that was available for the eighth generation of video game consoles PlayStation 4 and Xbox One.
+F1 2015 was the first game of the franchise that was available for the eighth generation of video game consoles PlayStation 4 and Xbox One.
 It was released on 10 July 2015 and based on the 2015 Formula One World Championship, with the 2014 season as bonus content.

 F1 2016 (2016)

-The ninth video game by Codemasters that carries on the Formula One title was released on 19 August 2016 on Microsoft Windows, PlayStation 4 and Xbox One.
+F1 2016 was the ninth video game by Codemasters that carried on the Formula One title.
+It was released on 19 August 2016 for Microsoft Windows, PlayStation 4 and Xbox One.
 It featured all drivers and teams of the 2016 Formula One World Championship.
 The game received four more platforms, macOS, iOS, Android and tvOS.

 F1 2017 (2017)

-F1 2017 is the tenth video game of the series by Codemasters and is based on the 2017 Formula One World Championship.
+F1 2017 was the tenth video game of the series by Codemasters and is based on the 2017 Formula One World Championship.
 It was released for Microsoft Windows, PlayStation 4 and Xbox One on 25 August 2017.
 Following the foundation of the Formula One eSports Series, the game was used in its debut season.
 The game also features several classic cars.
-They also edited short circuits in the game.

 F1 2018 (2018)

-F1 2018 is the sixteenth official video game of the FIA Formula One World Championship, and the eleventh of the franchise by Codemasters.
-It was available for Microsoft Windows, PlayStation 4 and Xbox One on 24 August 2018.
+F1 2018 was the eleventh official video game of the FIA Formula One World Championship, and the eleventh of the franchise by Codemasters.
+It was released for Microsoft Windows, PlayStation 4 and Xbox One on 24 August 2018.
 In addition to the cars that were competed in the 2018 Formula One World Championship, the game also includes various classic Formula One cars.